jfioasd/Flip/README.md

 I'll first explain how rebounding works.

-* If the IP pointing to an even position, it moves left 1 position.
-If it's pointing to an odd position, it moves right 1 position.
+* If the IP facing left, it moves left 1 position.
+If it's facing right, it moves right 1 position.

 * Then, the IP reverses direction, and steps to the next instruction using the current IP step.